olivierlacan/olivierlacan.com/talks/ruby-and-we/index.md

 date: 2016-02-11 0:00
 title: Ruby & We
 categories: talk
+venue: ORUG
 ---
 How contributing to community projects like rubygems.org can help you overcome your fears and become a better Ruby developer.

 ### Video